wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/linux/ubuntu12.04-or-greater/wazuh_agent_packages_ubuntu12.04_or_greater.rst

 Ubuntu 12.04 or greater
 =======================

 The DEB package is suitable for Ubuntu 12.04 or greater.
-For other operating systems or Linux distributions, please check the list: :doc:`Install Wazuh agent on Linux <wazuh_agent_packages_linux>`.
+For other operating systems or Linux distributions, please check the list: :ref:`Install Wazuh agent <installation_agents>`.

 .. note:: All the commands described below need to be executed with root user privileges.